44 University Drive

-Dr. Dimitrios Bolkas is currently an Assistant Professor of Surveying Engineering at the Pennsylvania State University, Wilkes-Barre campus.
+Dr. Dimitrios Bolkas is currently an Associate Professor of Surveying Engineering at the Pennsylvania State University, Wilkes-Barre campus.
 He has a diverse geodetic experience that includes terrestrial, mobile, and airborne laser scanning, digital elevation models, unmanned aerial systems, GNSS networks, and geoid and gravity-field modeling.

 Dr. Bolkas is a director on the executive board of the Surveying and Geomatics Educator’s Society (SaGES).
 He is also a member of the education committee of the Pennsylvania Society of Land Surveyors (PSLS), and he has conducted several continuing education workshops at PSLS conferences.
 At Penn State Wilkes-Barre, Dr. Bolkas teaches the following courses in the surveying engineering program:

 - SUR 111 (Plane Surveying)

 - SUR 162 (Methods in Large-Scale Mapping)

 - SUR 362 (Introduction to Geospatial Information Engineering)